sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 * Logging agents
 * etc.

-Depending on whether you build and GPG-sign these RPMs on your own or whether you receive certain software from a RPM repository of the vendor, you can either chose to use a commulated repository, such as
+Depending on whether you build and GPG-sign these RPMs on your own or whether you receive certain software from a RPM repository of the vendor, you can either chose to use a accumulated repository, such as
 `repo-<my_company_name>-base-<os_name>-<os_version>` (self-built and self-signed) or use the naming concept from above; For example `repo-zabbix-zabbix-rhel-8`.
 Of course, you can use both in conjunction based on your needs.

 Once all of the CVs are created and you want to build your first CCV for your first customer, it might look something like: